 Naked Family Sculptures – The Brotherhood of Mankind aka The Family of Man

 Created for the British Pavilion at the Montreal Expo in 1967, the ten 6.5 meters tall aluminum figures by the Spanish artist Mario Armengol became a landmark in Downtown Calgary since they have been installed in 1968.
 The circle of naked humans with the name “The Family of Man” is located near the old Calgary Board of Education building at the corner of 1st Street and 6th Avenue S.E.
 The sculptures have been a highlight on our tour standing in the middle of the Canadian city peacefully together and creating an intimate but trustworthy atmosphere.

 Just around the corner and in strong contrast to the modern architecture of the past centuries, we discovered a small and flat building.
 Located directly at 6th Avenue, the St. Francis of Assisi Roman Catholic Church looks like a building, not from this century and cute at the same time.

 “Giving Wings To The Dream” Mural

-The artist Doug Driediger was able to paint the “Giving Wings To The Dream” mural in 1995 as “(…) a visual solution entirely based on [my] his own ideas and not a supply of client images”.
-Canada tourists, gay travelers, and fans of public street art should include a visit of 1 Street SE and 7 Avenue SE.
-On the east wall of the building that was formerly the home of the Calgary Urban Project Society (also known as CUPS project) the impressive piece of art just invited to us to stop and enjoy a special moment of peace on our photo tour around the city of Calgary.
+The artist Doug Driediger could paint the “Giving Wings To The Dream” mural in 1995 as “(…) a visual solution entirely based on [my] his ideas and not a supply of client images”.
+Canada tourists, gay travelers, and fans of public street art should include a visit to 1 Street SE and 7 Avenue SE.
+On the east wall of the building that was formerly the home of the Calgary Urban Project Society (also known as CUPS project) the impressive piece of art just invited us to stop and enjoy a special moment of peace on our photo tour around the city of Calgary.